Getting Into AI, With a Human in the Loop

 I find AI a bit heavy-handed — exhausting and exasperating in its editing.
 To be fair, the more it learns the voice, the better it gets… and the less exhausting the whole process feels.

 Research is where I get wary.
-Using AI as the only tool — letting it play “subject matter expert” — is a hard no. Source info can be wrong, and relying on it can create a circular, inaccurate loop of information.
+Using AI as the only tool — letting it play “subject matter expert” — is a hard no. Source info can be wrong, and relying on it creates a circular, inaccurate loop.
 Bad info in, bad info out.
-Just a slick way to polish a turd.
+Confidence doesn't make it true.

 Use